TEMPORARY DEBT PROTECTION

 What is Temporary Debt Protection?

-- It stops the Sheriff from seizing goods under a court order
+- It stops unsecured creditors from taking enforcement action to recover money owed to them.
+This includes stopping the Sheriff from seizing goods, that are not otherwise protected, under a court order

 - It stops the court ordering the garnisheeing of wages or money from a person’s bank account